a-h/templ/docs/docs/09-commands-and-tools/04-example-live-reload-setup.md

   --build.include_ext "js,css"
 ```

-Here we use a `true` command as the binary to build, because we don't want to build anything.
+Here we use a `true` command as the binary to run (`true` is a *nix command that exits with code 0), because we don't build anything.
 We just want to send the reload event to the `templ` proxy server.
 You might see `Process Exit with Code 0` in the output, which is expected.

 :::tip
 In this setup, you should serve your static asset with http.Dir instead of using //go:embed and http.FS.
 E.g.